How to Pick Between Term vs Whole Life Insurance

 Term life insurance is an insurance policy that covers you for a specific time period.
 Common coverage periods include 10, 20, and 30 years.

-Your life insurance premium is set at the start of the policy and won’t change during the term.
+Your premium is typically fixed for the duration of the term, but it may increase if you renew the policy afterward.
 But it may increase if you choose to renew the policy once it ends.

 Pros of Term Life Insurance